giovannipozzobon/rp2350pc_job/modules/input/documents/input.md

 INPSetLocale() takes a two character country code which is the locale to select, the default being "us".
 Currently supported are uk,de,dk,fr,pl,no,us,se and fi .

+Finally, this enables the use of Ctrl-Alt-Alt Gr as a reboot (and yes, I did own an Amiga many years ago)

 ### Mouse

 The mouse can be interrogates using INPGetMouseStatus() which takes three pointers to int16_t that return the x y and button state respectively.
 The range of x is 0..1279 and y is 0..959.
 The buttons are bit 0: left, bit 1: middle, bit 2: right.